 Peru is a democratic republic, with a president, a congress, and a supreme court.
 Peruvians are required to vote by law.
 Unlike Bolivia where Morales will soon run for President for the 4rth time, Peruvian Presidents can only be elected twice in a row and serve a five-year term.
-Update July 2022: Now Luis Arce is the president of Bolivia.
+Though as I update this in July 2023, Luis Arce is the president of Bolivia.

 What is the Population of Peru?